EU far-right less impressive than predicted

 "A new Europe is born.
 I am proud that the League is participating in this new European renaissance," party chief and Italian deputy prime minister Matteo Salvini said in Milan on Sunday (26 May).

-"The French people have this evening inflicted a clear sanction as well as a lesson in humility on the French president [Emmanuel Macron]," the National Rally party's top European Parliament candidate, Jordan Bardella, said in Paris.
+"The French president [Emmanuel Macron] turned this election into a referendum.
+He and his politics have been rejected," the National Rally party's top European Parliament candidate, Jordan Bardella, said in Paris.

-"The French president turned this election into a referendum.
-He and his politics have been rejected," he added.

-They spoke after the League won with 34 percent of Italy's vote compared to just six percent five years ago.
-The National Rally won with 24 percent in France compared to Macron's pro-EU liberal party, Republic on the Move, on 22 percent.
+They spoke after the League won 34 percent of Italy's vote compared to just six percent five years ago.
+The National Rally won 24 percent in France compared to Macron's pro-EU liberal party, Republic on the Move's 22 percent.

 Smaller far-right parties also came on in leaps and bounds in Belgium, Estonia, Latvia, and Slovakia.